USPA WOMEN'S ARENA OPEN®

 Women’s arena competition has a recent history in the sport beginning with the creation of the Women’s Intercollegiate Championship in the late 1970s, followed by the Girls’ Interscholastic Championship in the early 1990s.
 Empire Polo Club in Indio, California, hosted the first USPA-sanctioned Women’s Arena Open in 1991.
 After a three-year stint however, the tournament fell into abeyance.
 With the exponential growth of women’s polo in recent years, the Association recognized the need for a national tournament celebrating the best of women’s arena competition.

-OC Polo Club will be taking advantage of the USPA's Tournament Support Program (TSP) for the USPA Women’s Arena Open, which provides eligible USPA Member Clubs with waived tournament fees, trophies or trophy reimbursements up to $1,200, one professional umpire and $2,500 in prize money at no extra cost.
+Orange County Polo Club will be taking advantage of the USPA's Tournament Support Program (TSP) for the USPA Women's Arena Open, which provides eligible USPA Member Clubs with waived tournament fees, trophies or trophy reimbursements, one professional umpire and $2,500 in prize money at no extra cost.

 The USPA originally created the Tournament Stimulus Package (TSP) to help member clubs host USPA events when the United States was emerging from the first wave of the COVID-19 crisis.
 The USPA wanted to continue to support member clubs with TSP benefits in 2022.
 Therefore, it extended and expanded TSP under a new name - the Tournament Support Program.
 Each USPA Member Club can obtain TSP benefits for two USPA events, with the option of a third under specific circumstances.

 Photo: 2022 USPA Women's Arena Open Champions: OC Polo - Mila Slutzky, Cindy Halle, Marissa Wells. ©Josh Kizziar